dtice25/basic-sandbox-app/README.md

 This simple Next.js app shows you how to use ComputeSDK to create sandboxes with E2B and run a simple Vite app inside of the sandbox.
-We used E2B for this example, but you can use any cloud provider (Daytona.io, Modal, Blaxel, CodeSandbox, Railway).
+We used E2B for this example, but you can use any cloud provider (Daytona.io, Modal, Vercel, Blaxel, CodeSandbox, Railway).
 Go here for the [step-by-step instructions](https://www.computesdk.com/blog/how-to-run-your-first-e2b-sandbox/).

 You will need to [register with ComputeSDK](https://console.computesdk.com/register) and generate an API key to create sandboxes.
-You will also need an API key from E2B, Daytona, Blaxel, or some another one of our [supported providers](https://www.computesdk.com/docs/providers/more/).
+You will also need an API key from E2B, Daytona, Vercel, Blaxel, or some another one of our [supported providers](https://www.computesdk.com/docs/providers/more/).

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).